FredYeye/Demon-s-Crest-Rando/README.md

   DCRando -s "Give me the hand talisman in stage 1 pls!" -i path/to/rom.sfc
 ```

-## Issues
+## Issues / todo
 * Replacement items have corrupted graphics.
-* The hp item doesn't have a disable toggle, so you can keep picking up the replacement item.
-Custom code needed.
-I think.
+* The hp item doesn't have a disable toggle, so you can keep picking up the replacement item. (custom code needed?)
 * Resolve remaining softlocks (stage 6 statues for example).
+* Include the fang talisman in the randomization.
+* Improve item placement algorithm?